 Our Florida rollover car and truck crash attorneys are experienced in handling the rare yet catastrophic injuries associated with rollover accidents.
 According to Florida’s Department of Highway Safety and Motor Vehicles, only 2.17% of the State’s car accidents involve rollover crashes.
 Yet 11.43% of rollover accident result in fatalities.

 In the United States there are about 280,000 rollover accidents a year resulting in over 10,000 fatalities.
 According to Florida crash statistics, SUVs are more likely to be involved in rollover car accidents due to their inherently higher center of gravity.
 Crash data has shows that SUV rollovers result in the greatest number of deaths.
 Therefore, we recommend that if you are driving an SUV, you should operate the vehicle using the upmost care to avoid a rollover.
 Some SUVs are more likely to flip than others when making a sudden or violent turn.
-Our rollover injuries lawyers recommend that you consult with the National Institute for Highway Safety to determine if your vehicle has a high rollover risk BEFORE making a purchase.
+Our rollover injuries lawyers recommend that you consult with the National Institute for Highway Safety to determine if your vehicle has a high rollover risk BEFORE making a purchase. of a crash.

 South Florida crash data shows that the majority of fatal rollover wrecks happen on weekend nights.
 Most fatal car and truck rollover crashes occur when drivers are males under the age of 25 and there is evidence of drug or alcohol use.
 In most cases the injured or fatally injured victims were not wearing a seatbelt at the time of the rollover.